iVanPan/cordova_weibo/README.md

 3. cordova build
 4. If you are using this plugin for iOS,check the URLTypes in your Xcode project.If you don't  find URLTypes for weibosdk，manually add it.

+#important
+1. This plugin is required cordova-android version >=4.0,so using cordova  5.0.0 or higher is recommended
+2. This plugin should be used after the deviceready event has been fired!!!!!!!

 #ISSUES
 1.For android,if you are sharing webpage without weibo app client,you may get error like this {"error":"userinfo error","pos":"5"}
 2. For iOS,if you are sharing webpage without weibo app client	,the webpage sharing becomes text sharing.